liao961120/nutrical/README.md

 A new ingredient can be created from an old one by setting a new amount, as well as any `kwargs` (except `name`) used in the definition of the ingredient.
-This makes it easy to caluate the nutritional values of the same ingredient with a different amount, such as for a larger (or smaller) apple.
+This makes it easy to calculate the nutritional value of the same ingredient with a different weight/volume, such as for a smaller apple.

 </div>